-The subject site has a current development potential of a maximum 51,815 square feet (.15 FAR) of non-residential uses allowed in the AGR future land use designation.
-The applicant proposes to amend the land use designation to Commerce with an underlying Agricultural Reserve (CMR/AGR) in order to develop light industrial uses up to a maximum 155,444 square feet (.45 FAR).
+The subject site has a current development potential of a maximum 22,281 square feet (.15 FAR) of non-residential uses allowed in the AGR future land use designation.
+The applicant proposes to amend the land use designation to Commerce with an underlying Agricultural Reserve (CMR/AGR) in order to develop light industrial uses up to a maximum 66,843 square feet (.45 FAR).

 With regard to the justification, the applicant states that there is a need for light industrial uses to locate within the Agricultural Reserve, which is being driven primarily by the increasing residential population in the area.
 Examples of such uses include but are not limited to storage, warehouse, dispatch service, and landscape service.
-The applicant further indicates that the ability to locate these types of services in close proximity to the population they serve is an important consideration by the business owners.
-The proposed light industrial use is adjacent to an existing landscape service to the south, the Amerigro chipping and mulching facility to the west, and a post office and commercial retail center to the north.
+The applicant further indicates that the ability to locate these types of services in close proximity to the population they serve is a motivating factor considered by the business owners.

 The newly established Commerce FLU designation and implementing policies provide a framework for the future of light industrial uses within the Agricultural Reserve Tier, for which there were previously no guiding policies in the Comprehensive Plan.
-The subject site meets the minimum requirements of the CMR FLU designation (as further discussed later in this report), and is located just south of the intersection of Atlantic Avenue and State Road 7, adjacent to industrial land use to the south and in proximity to other non-residential uses in the corridor.
+The subject site meets the minimum requirements of the CMR FLU designation (as further discussed later in this report), and is located within one-quarter mile north of the intersection of Boynton Beach Boulevard and State Road 7 with adjacency to other nonresidential uses, including vehicle dispatch, landscape service, and a chipping & mulching facility, and proximity to institutional and agricultural uses in the corridor.
 Given the information provided and recent policy changes to the Comprehensive Plan, the applicant has provided sufficient justification.

-2. County Directions - FLUE Policy 2.1-g: The County shall use the County Directions in the Introduction of the Future Land Use Element to guide decisions to update the Future Land Use Atlas, provide for a distribution of future land uses in the unincorporated area that will accommodate the future population of Palm Beach County, and provide an adequate amount of conveniently located facilities and services while maintaining the diversity of lifestyles in the County.
+- 2. County Directions FLUE Policy 2.1-g: The County shall use the County Directions in the Introduction of the Future Land Use Element to guide decisions to update the Future Land Use Atlas, provide for a distribution of future land uses in the unincorporated area that will accommodate the future population of Palm Beach County, and provide an adequate amount of conveniently located facilities and services while maintaining the diversity of lifestyles in the County. - Direction 1.

-Direction 1.
 Livable Communities.
 Promote the enhancement, creation, and maintenance of livable communities throughout Palm Beach County, recognizing the unique and diverse characteristics of each community.
 Important elements for a livable community include a balance of land uses and organized open space, preservation of natural features, incorporation of distinct community design elements unique to a given region, personal security, provision of services and alternative transportation modes at levels appropriate to the character of the community, and opportunities for education, employment, health facilities, active and passive recreation, and cultural enrichment.